Goa Inquisition: Persecution of Hindus

 According to Ulrich Lehner, "Goa had been a tolerant place in the sixteenth century, but the Goan Inquisition had turned it into a hostile location for Hindus and members of other Asian religions.
 Temples had been razed, public Hindu rituals forbidden, and conversions to Hinduism severely punished.
 The Goa Inquisition prosecuted harshly any cases of public Hindu worship; over three-quarters of its cases pertained to this, and only two percent to apostasy or heresy."

 New laws promulgated between 1566 and 1576 prohibited Hindus from repairing any damaged temples or constructing new ones.
 Ceremonies including public Hindu weddings were banned.
 Anyone who owned an image of a Hindu god or goddess was deemed a criminal.
 Non-Hindus in Goa were encouraged to identify and report anyone who owned images of god or goddess to the Inquisition authorities.
 Those accused were searched and if any evidence was found, such "idol owning" Hindus were arrested and they lost their property.
 Half of the seized property went as reward to the accusers, the other half to the church.

-"The fathers of the Church forbade the Hindus under terrible penalties the use of their own sacred books, and prevented them from all exercise of their religion.
-They destroyed their temples, and so harassed and interfered with the people that they abandoned the city in large numbers, refusing to remain any longer in a place where they had no liberty, and were liable to imprisonment, torture and death if they worshipped after their own fashion the gods of their fathers." wrote Filippo Sassetti, who was in India from 1578 to 1588.

 In 1620, an order was passed to prohibit Hindus from performing their marriage rituals.
 An order was issued in June 1684 for suppressing the Konkani language and making it compulsory to speak Portuguese.
 The law provided for dealing harshly with anyone using the local languages.
 Following that law, all non-Catholic cultural symbols and books written in local languages were to be destroyed.
 The French physician Charles Dellon experienced first-hand the cruelty of the Inquisition's agents, and complained about the goals, arbitrariness, torture and racial discrimination against the people of Indian origin, particularly Hindus.
 He was arrested, served a prison sentence where he witnessed the torture and starvation Hindus were put through, and was released under the pressure of the French government.
 He returned to France and published a book in 1687 describing his experiences in Goa as Relation de l'Inquisition de Goa (The Inquisition of Goa).